uwcartlab/webmapping/Chapter02/readme.md

 ###### Figure 4.7: The Debugger tab showing where `cities()` is defined

-Why then did I use `cities` in my loop?
+Why then did we use `cities` in my loop?
 Remember back to our _very first script_, when we were using two arrays for our data instead of an array of objects (Example 4.7).

 ###### Example 4.7: Contrasting the former and current array structures in _main.js_